 1912 - 2000

 The ordeal of the war over, Bowie returned from imprisonment in Japan and settled in Brisbane, where she married Gordon Déglon in 1951.
 Gordon Déglon was an AIF veteran of the Second World War, having seen service in the Middle East and New Guinea.
-Bowie and Gordon made their home in South Africa, which was Gordon's birthplace.
-Gordon died in 1977 and Bowie remained in South Africa where she continued nursing until her very senior years.
+Bowie and Gordon made their home in South Africa, which was Gordon's birthplace and where he died in 1977.
+Bowie remained in South Africa where she continued nursing until her very senior years.
 She loved her garden and her companionable dogs and was supported in widowhood by many good friends; her sincere personality and effervescent nature endeared her to all.
 With declining health in later years and far from home Bowie was lovingly cared for by the staff at Hillcrest Hospital, near her home on the outskirts of Durban and where she had worked for many years caring for her own patients.
 Bowie died peacefully in January 2000 with her dear friend Monica by her side.

 Two Rabaul Nurses - Bowie and Joyce as seen on the cover of Not Now Tomorrow © Claire Marriott